billybillymc/masquerade-cobol-old/README.md

-# Masquerade — COBOL to Python Reimplementation Engine
+# Masquerade — COBOL-to-Python Reimplementation Engine

 Masquerade parses legacy COBOL systems, uses LLM-powered analysis to extract their business logic, and helps you reimplement them in Python with verified behavioral equivalence.